south carolina Medication Assisted Treatment

 - Methadone: offered in pill and dissolving wafer forms, it lessens the painful symptoms of heroin and opioid withdrawal

-The BriteLife Medication Assisted Treatment program is designed for adult patients who want to put an end to life-threatening relapse.
+Our South Carolina medication assisted treatment program is designed for adult patients who want to put an end to life-threatening relapse.
 In fact, it is one of the best addiction treatments for those addicted to opioids whose objective is to attain long-term recovery.
 With the aid of evidence-based medicine, our clients can reach positive results and stabilize their lives.
 Most importantly, MAT programs like Suboxone treatment have become some of the most valuable forms of addiction treatment in decades.
 MAT incorporation can help clients overcome cravings and ease withdrawal symptoms.
 Today, the primary medications used in most MAT programs include: Suboxone, Subutex, Sublocade, Naltrexone and Vivitrol.
-Our MAT program is available at our Hilton Head, South Carolina location, as well as, our Hanover, Pennsylvania campus.
+Clients are treated at our Hilton Head, South Carolina treatment center.

 Created expressly for the treatment of opioid addiction, MAT includes both specific medications and behavioral therapies that are intended to: